ytdyyyaa/python/final/README.md

   the two objects </br>
   and the Session is contain from many WebSession that containe just request and response so we must have a value to control the status of the user
-  MTV is a way to let our code to be separated and we can maintain these easilier
+  MTV is a way to let our code to be separated and we can maintain these easilier The view layer is on the base for the thing to control the view how to display and it seem as a base controller in the MVC pattern

 * What is the Router ?
   we use the Router for us to let the user find the correct way for some business